puppetlabs/puppet-modulebuilder/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/puppetlabs/puppet-modulebuilder.

+## License

+This codebase is licensed under Apache 2.0.
+However, the open source dependencies included in this codebase might be subject to other software licenses such as AGPL, GPL2.0, and MIT.

 ## Development

 To release a new version, simply run the `Release Prep` github action workflow, passing it the desired version, in order to generate a PR containing the necesary changes.